-The Online Therapy Unit is a free online mental health unit.
+The Online Therapy Unit is a research unit located in the University of Regina partnered with the Saskatchewan Health Authority to provide free, online mental health therapy.
 The Unit is led by Dr. Heather Hadjistavropoulos from the University of Regina and makes use of Online Therapy programs that were initially developed at Macquarie University in Australia.
-The Unit provides education and training to diverse health care professionals and students on how to deliver services online and conducts research on how to best train therapists and deliver Internet-based Cognitive Behaviour Therapy (ICBT).
+The Unit provides education and training to diverse health care professionals and students on how to deliver services online and conducts research on various aspects of online therapy such as, how to best train therapists and deliver Internet-based Cognitive Behaviour Therapy (ICBT).

-The Online Therapy Unit allows trained therapists, or guides, to provide ICBT to individuals who have difficulties with depression and anxiety as well as other health conditions.
-Due to professional licensing, the majority of our therapists are only able to provide the course to residents of Saskatchewan.
-However, some of our therapists are registered to provide treatment to individuals in other locations, or courses may be offered as self directed with support from a guide or a coach which then allows individuals from locations outside of Saskatchewan to to participate.
+The Online Therapy Unit consists of trained therapists, or guides, who provide ICBT to individuals who have difficulties with depression, anxiety, alcohol use and other health conditions.
+Due to professional licensing, there are some courses with therapist support that are only available to residents of Saskatchewan.
+However, some of our therapists are registered to provide treatment to individuals in other locations, or courses may be offered as self directed with support from a guide or a coach which then allows all Canadian residents to participate.
 Please check the page of the course you are interested in for more details.

 Step 1 — Choose a program